hzeller/bant/README.md

 Some personal tool to read bazel files.
 Quick-and-dirty hack for my projects.
 Probably not useful for anyone else.

-Goal: Reading bazel-like BUILD files and doing useful things with content.
+ * Goal: Reading bazel-like BUILD files and doing useful things with content.
-Non-Goal: parse full starlark.
+ * Non-Goal: parse full starlark.

 WIP.

-Current status:
+### Current status

  * Parses most of simple BUILD.bazel files and builds an AST (but issues if more Python-like functionality is used)
  * Given a directory with a bazel project, parses all BUILD files including the external ones that bazel had extracted in `bazel-${project}/external/`

-Next steps:
+### Next steps

   * Provide DWYU 'depend on what you use' feature: look at headers that sources include and suggest targets that provide these headers to depend on.